pmem/pmdk/doc/libpmem2/pmem2_map.3.md

 If the **pmem2_map**() function succeeds in creating a new mapping it instantiates a new *struct pmem2_map** object describing the mapping.
 The pointer to this newly created object is stored in the user-provided variable passed via the *map_ptr* pointer.
+On Windows the *map_ptr* pointer requires an open fd to flush buffers on non-pmem.
 If the mapping fails the variable pointed by *map_ptr* will contain a NULL value and appropriate error value will be returned.
 For a list of possible return values please see [RETURN VALUE](#return-value).

 All *struct pmem2_map* objects created via the **pmem2_map**() function have to